-Every case is unique, but you’ll typically want to use the name your prospects use for the category, not a branded or esoteric name.
+Every case is unique, but you’ll typically want to use the product name your prospects use for the category or individual products, not a branded or esoteric name.
 That not only helps the customer understand your categories, it helps the search engines key in on them.

 Example: The guitar store wouldn’t use a Gibson or Ovation guitar photo.
 The image shouldn’t portray the unique features of any particular brand.
 Rather, it would go with a stock acoustic guitar, stock electric guitar, stock classical guitar, and perhaps an image showing a guitar case, strings, and capo as the accessories icon.

-Take a look (see the screenshot below) at how the Musician’s Friend ecommerce site handles categories and subcategories.
+Take a look (see the screenshot below) at how the Gear 4 Music ecommerce site handles categories and subcategories.